-On January 6, 1921, the staffs of the four Mayo Volunteer Brigades met and pledged to begin to attempt larger scale attacks in their areas.
-It was easier said than done, however, as their armaments were limited and knowing when an RIC or army patrol might be vulnerable and finding the right location to set up an ambush took intelligence information they often lacked.
+On January 6, 1921, the staff of the four Mayo Volunteer Brigades met and pledged to begin to attempt larger-scale attacks in their areas.
+It was easier said than done, however, as their armaments were limited, and knowing when an RIC or army patrol might be vulnerable and finding the right location to set up an ambush took intelligence information they often lacked.
 Maguire’s brigade, like the others, was at first mainly armed with shotguns, which were useless at long range.
-Their only fairly modern military rifles were six Mauser model 71 rifles (below), part of the Howth gun running shipment in July 1914.
-The single shot rifles were already obsolete, but were cheap and better than anything else the Volunteers had.
+Their only fairly modern military rifles were six Mauser model 71 rifles (below), part of the Howth gun-running shipment in July 1914.
+The single-shot rifles were already obsolete but were cheap and better than anything else the Volunteers had.

 In March, Maguire got information that two Crossley Tenders would carry a squad of the 2nd Battalion, The Border Regiment, north from Ballinrobe to Castlebar on Monday, the 7th.
 The main road, N-84 today, did not afford many good ambush sites, but Magure set one up about a mile north of Partry, at Kilfall.
 He gave Martin Conroy, from Gortnacoille, and two other Volunteers the Mausers and instructed them to target the driver of the lorry stopping it, where it would be surrounded.
 Conroy was a hunter and considered a very good shot.
 When Maguire asked Conroy if he could get the driver, he said, “I’d get him if he was a snipe.”